CrossRealms/Splunk-Cyences-App-for-Splunk/docs/configuration/data_onboarding/network_devices.md

 ---

 ## **Network Devices**
-All the addons that has CIM compatibility with the **Network_Traffic** datamodel will also work with the Cyences Network_Traffic related alerts and dashboards.
+Add-ons that have CIM compatibility with the **Network_Traffic** datamodel will also work with Cyences' network traffic related alerts and dashboards.